Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/docs/_build/html/_sources/FAQs.md

 :::{admonition} Is attendence required?
 :class: question, dropdown
 Yes!
-This will be an in-person seminar, and active participation will raise your final mark.
-In few expections the material can be catched up from home, but absence has to be justified in advance.
+This will be an in-person seminar, and active participation will be required e.g., during group improvs to pass the seminar.
+In few exceptions the material can be catched up from home, but absence has to be justified in advance!
 :::

 :::{admonition} Is the seminar graded?
 :class: question, dropdown
-Yes!
-The seminar will be graded by (1) active participation in classroom interactions and (2) a final poster presentation.
-The final grade will yield 5 credits.
+No!
+The seminar will only be passed, and will yield 3 credits.
 :::

-:::{admonition} Do I need to commit to a thesis topic?
+:::{admonition} Do I need to understand everything to pass?
 :class: question, dropdown
-No!
-You will have the chance to develop different research questions throughout the seminar.
-We will focus on methods for computational ethology, but you can also change your final thesis topic after the seminar.
+Well, no!
+The topic of this semiar will be rather challenging, and the idea is to get familiar with the topic.
+You will have many hands on exercises to practice and sufficient time to ask for help.
 :::

 :::{admonition} Where can I find help?